JamieFlournoy/avanticonveniences/README.txt

 permanent assertions or a poor man's Design by Contract facility, so you can write code that will Fail Fast (see http://c2.com/cgi/wiki?FailFast).

-HashExtensions currently just adds the Hash#rekey method.
+HashExtensions adds a few methods that help you easily replace all the keys and/or values at once.

 StringExtensions provides String quoting (not escaping) with single quotes, double quotes, or a caller-specified quoting character, and a String#dehumanize